ellennickles/code-your-way-s23/version-control-guides/tips-and-tricks.md

 Visual Studio Code provides integrated Git support to manage version control through its graphical interface, as opposed to typing commands in your terminal application.
-The functionality is limited but handles the [main Git operations](https://www.git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Git-in-Visual-Studio-Code) and will most likely take care of everything that you need right now.
+The functionality is limited but handles the [main Git operations](https://www.git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Git-in-Visual-Studio-Code) and will probably take care of everything that you need right now.

 TIP: Use this feature OR your terminal (standalone or the integrated view mentioned above) to avoid confusion and unintentional mishaps.
 For example,